mbade1/trail-run-planner-frontend/README.md

 ## Installation

+To see a LIVE version of this app, [click here](https://mbade1.github.io/trail-run-planner-frontend/)

 After cloning down this repo, be sure to clone down the [backend](https://github.com/mbade1/trail-run-planner-backend) as well.

 To install the backend: